 The judge said he would decide later whether to allow the case to continue.

-While all states outlaw bigamy, some like Utah have laws that not only prohibit having more than one marriage license but also make it illegal to even purport to be married to multiple partners.
-Utah's bigamy statute even bans unmarried adult couples from living together and having a sexual relationship.
+While all states outlaw bigamy, some like Utah have laws that not only prohibit citizens from having more than one marriage license, but also make it illegal to even purport to be married to multiple partners.
+Utah’s bigamy statute even bans unmarried adult couples from living together and having a sexual relationship.

 The Brown’s lawsuit doesn’t aim to challenge Utah’s right to refuse recognition of multiple licenses, nor are the Browns seeking them, Turley said.